-IMF Executive Board Completes Second Review Under the Extended Credit Facility Arrangement for Malawi and Approves US$19.6 Million Disbursement
+IMF Executive Board Completes Second Review Under the Extended Credit Facility for Kenya and Approves Request for Augmentation of Access and US$143.67 Million Disbursement

-LILONGWE, Malawi, April 9, 2013/African Press Organization (APO)/ -- The Executive Board of the International Monetary Fund (IMF) today completed the second review of Malawi's economic performance under a program supported by the Extended Credit Facility (ECF) arrangement.
-The Board's decision enables the immediate disbursement of an amount equivalent to SDR 13.02 million (about US$19.6 million), bringing total disbursements under the arrangement to an amount equivalent to SDR39.06 million (about US$58.7 million).
+NAIROBI, Kenya, December 12, 2011/African Press Organization (APO)/ -- The Executive Board of the International Monetary Fund (IMF) today completed the second review of Kenya's economic performance under a three-year arrangement under the Extended Credit Facility (ECF).
+The Board also approved an augmentation of access equal to 60 percent of quota, which would lead to a total access of 180 percent of quota, an amount equivalent to SDR 488.52 million (about US$760.63 million), under the ECF arrangement.
+The Board's decision enables the immediate disbursement of an amount equivalent to SDR 92.276 million (about US$143.67 million), bringing total disbursements under the ECF arrangement to an amount equivalent to SDR 200.836 million (about US$312.7 million).

-Following the Board's discussion, Mr. David Lipton, First Deputy Managing Director and Acting Chair, issued the following statement:
+Following the Executive Board's approval of the arrangement with Kenya, Mr. David Lipton, First Deputy Managing Director and Acting Chair, issued the following statement:

 “Kenya's economy has continued to expand despite the challenges posed by the drought in the Horn of Africa, higher than expected food and fuel prices, and the uncertain global environment.
 The combination of external shocks and strong domestic demand, fueled by rapidly expanding credit has led to sharp increase in inflation, a widening of the current account deficit, and currency depreciation.
 The authorities are taking decisive measures to address these imbalances and to preserve macroeconomic stability.